usammmy/chef_wordpress_deploy/README.md

 ===========

 This project describes how to build a Wordpress application using cookbooks available from Chef Supermarket and wrapper cookbooks in a Hosted Chef Repository.

+Known bugs -
+ - Galera nodes are failing to join the cluster except for the primary node.

+Future -
+ - Fix mysql galera cluster to be more robust
+ - Explore other master-slave architectures
+ - Memcached for PHP session storage